Available in Classic and VPC

 |

-Set restoration
+Set restoration job

 You can select a time point of backup/remote backup to restore the backup/remote backup data at that point to the desired resource.

-To set up a restoration task:
+To set up a restoration job:

 Note

-- Data that has expired its retention period is deleted from storage, so it is not exposed when selecting a restore target.
+- Data that has expired its retention period is deleted from storage, so it is not exposed when selecting a restoration target.
 Make sure to restore data before the retention period expires if needed.

-- From the NAVER Cloud Platform console, navigate to
+- From the NAVER Cloud Platform console, navigate to Menu > Services > Storage > Backup.

-> Services > Storage > Backup. - Click the Restore menu.
+- Click the Restore menu.

-- Click the [Set restoration].
+- Click [Set restoration].

-- When the restoration setting interface appears, set the information of data to be restored and click the [Next].
+- When the restoration setting interface appears, set the information of data to be restored and click [Next].

 - Original resource: Select the original resource for the data to be restored.